jina-ai/jina/docs/get-started/create-app.md

 ## Adding dependencies

-You can use any third-party Python library in Executor, let's create `executor1/requirements.txt` and `pytorch` to it.
+You can use any third-party Python library in Executor.
+Let's create `executor1/requirements.txt` and `pytorch` to it.

 Then in `executor.py`, let's add another endpoint `/get-tensor` as follows: